codex-storage/das-research/DAS/samplEth/README.md

 # samplEth Simulator

-`samplEth` is a simulator designed to model and analyze peer-to-peer network connections, custodianship behaviors, and different node configurations.
-It allows you to tweak various parameters to simulate different conditions like connection establishment, data poisoning, and query growth.
+`samplEth` is a simulator designed to model and analyze how different sampling methods impact the query times and bandwidth requirements in the network.
+It allows you to tweak various parameters to simulate different conditions.

 ## How to Run the Simulator